jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Nalfeshnee.md

 RacialMods: +8 on Perception
 Languages: Abyssal, Celestial, Draconic; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Unholy Nimbus (Su): >
-SpecialAbilities: Unholy Nimbus (Su) Three times per day as a free action a nalfeshnee can create a nimbus of unholy light, causing nauseating beams of writhing color to play around its body.
+    Three times per day as a free action a nalfeshnee can create a nimbus of unholy light, causing nauseating beams of writhing color to play around its body.
 One round later, the light bursts in a 60-foot radius.
 Any non-demon creature caught within this area must succeed on a DC 22 Will save or be dazed for 1d10 rounds as visions of madness hound it.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: